TJ1999/RISCV-HLS/README.md

 By trying to change the architecture from von Neumann to Harvard, Latency stays the same.

+By trying to pipeline the function using a while loop, latency remains unchanged

 ### All-In-One Implementation using arbitrary integer functions and little optimize

 In this variation, the source registers are read in the first place.
 Also the result is stored in a variable and at the end stored in the register.